nanamiKJW/NLP-Lao-English/README.md

 ## Project Structure
 - `NLP-Lao-English.ipynb` – Main Jupyter Notebook containing the full analysis
 - `README.md` – Project documentation
-- `requirements.txt` – List of Python dependencies (optional but recommended)

 ## Methodology
 The workflow of this project follows these steps: